DrakeData/MSDS434-Final_P2/README.md

 WHERE dataframe = 'training'
 ;
 ```
-The model took a couple minutes to run ; now let's evaluate how it did.
+The model took a couple minutes to run; now let's evaluate how it did.

 **Code used to evaluate model:**
 ```